Work on Unpaid Encounters with Insurance Balances

 Open and Review the Unpaid Encounters Worklist

-To review encounters with unpaid insurance balances, open the Unpaid Encounters worklist in the Insurance Balances tool.
+To review encounters with unpaid insurance balances, open the Insurance Balances tool and visit the Unpaid Encounters tab.

 The Unpaid Encounters overview shows you total insurance balances, per-payor, aged from the date of service.